conradbuck/nice-club/README.md

 - copy a meeting.html or blog.html template from the templates folder into its associated topic folder (meetings, blog, etc.)
 - make necessary content changes in the .html file
 - reference the new .html file in the meetings-home.html or events.html to ensure that it can be found through the website
+- commit and push to see the changes on the website